-Q. If you are searching for a particular topic, and you cannot find any resources on the topic, what might be the problem?
+Q. If you are searching for a particular topic and cannot find any resources on it, what might be the problem?

 There could be any number of reasons causing your trouble in finding resources on your topic, including: